 The gain calibration register contains 16 bits.
 The two MSBs are zero and the 14 LSBs contain gain data.
-As in the offset calibration register the data bits in the gain calibration register are binary weighted, with the MSB having a weighting of 2.5% of the reference voltage.
+As in the offset calibrating register the data bits in the gain calibration register are binary weighted, with the MSB having a weighting of 2.5% of the reference voltage.
 The gain register value is effectively multiplied by the analog input to scale the conversion result over the full range.
 Increasing the gain register compensates for a smaller analog input range and decreasing the gain register compensates for a larger input range.
-The maximum analog input range that the gain register can compensate for is 1.025 times the reference voltage.
+The maximum analog input range that the gain register can compensate for is 1.025 times the reference voltage, and the minimum input range is 0.975 times the reference voltage.